Have a voice. Join a committee.

 DMAR Committees are issue-focused teams of dedicated members that help guide and drive our Association.
 With expertise and commitment, they help address issues to achieve common goals.
-It’s a fantastic opportunity for members to assume leadership positions within DMAR, connect with industry influencers and grow their clout.
+Joining a committee is the best way for members to assume leadership positions within DMAR, connect with other members, participate in public outreach and stay informed.

 Community Alliance Committee: Advocates diversity in our communities by cultivating awareness and inclusiveness through representation, education and outreach.